 A part of this trip has been about processing the big hurricane of change that my best friend, Christina, is about to launch.
 Many people enter your life—Christina Natal is one of those people who has an effect on you, whether you want her to or not.
 That’s just part of her personality.
 Forget the fact that she is an extraordinary rock and ice climber; she is a woman who lives her entire life with such intention and love, and you are a better person for knowing her.

-We met when I first moved to Brooklyn, where my climbing career began.
-My life was in a state of panic: my boyfriend and I had split up, I took all of my worldly possessions to NYC and moved them into a shoebox, I hadn’t finished college, and I literally had no money.
-To top it off, I was such a spring chicken, stepping into the world of climbing—one of which I did not feel like I belonged.
+We met when I first moved to Brooklyn.
+My life was in a state of panic: my boyfriend and I had split up, I had taken all of my worldly possessions to NYC and moved them into a shoebox, I hadn’t even finished college, and I literally had no money.
+To top it off, I was just a spring chicken, stepping into the world of climbing—one of which I did not feel like I belonged.